Equitable PCI Bank

-Equitable PCI Bank, Inc. was one of the largest banks in the Philippines, being the third-largest bank in terms of assets.
+Equitable PCI Bank, Inc. was one of the largest banks in the Philippines, being the third-largest bank in terms of assets at the time prior to its merger.
 It was the largest bank before it was overtaken by Metrobank in 1995.
 It is the result of the merger of Equitable Banking Corporation and Philippine Commercial International Bank or PCIBank.
-It was known for a wide range of services from savings to insurance and, through its wholly owned subsidiary Equitable Card Network, was the largest Philippine credit card issuer.
+It was known for a wide range of services from savings to insurance and, through its wholly owned subsidiary Equitable Card Network (ECN), was the largest Philippine credit card issuer.
 The bank merged with Banco de Oro Universal Bank in early 2007, and is now branded as BDO as its new identity as part of the new Banco de Oro Unibank, Inc.